rspassos/mailer/README.md

-# mailer
+# Mailer
-Project to study service repository pattern with github actions and TDD
+Project to study Service Repository Pattern and TDD with github actions